-- Put bagged pears from each location (greenhouse or pond) in a larger plastic bag and label accordingly.
+- Put bagged pears from each location in a larger plastic bag and label accordingly.

-- Pack in a sturdy shipping container with plenty of padding to avoid bruising fruit during shipment.
+- Pack in a sturdy shipping container with plenty of padding to reduce bruising of fruit during shipment.

 - Call the PDIC at 919-515-3619 before shipping, so we can be sure to have the necessary supplies ready.